jayrambhia/jayrambhia.github.com/_posts/2018-07-24-kotlin-redux-architecture.markdown

  - We subscribe to the store in `onViewCreated` and unsubscribe in `onDestroyView`.
  - `render` method takes the state and updates the view.
  - The view sends appropriate actions when user performs some action.

+We just created an implementation of **Redux architecture** in Kotlin.
+It's not complete, but we are getting there.
+Let's make it look more like Javascript?
+I never know if this is a good idea or not.

+### Make the store more _closed_

+Any piece of code can access `Store.instance` and dispatch some action or get the current state to update something else.
+This breaks the unidirectional flow of Redux.
+It would become difficult for debugging so it's better that we restrict the access to the store and its properties.

+ - `Dispatch`: We want our store be a bit more restrictive and don't want it to be accessed from some corner of the app.
+Let's define Dispatch.
+It's a higher order function passed by the store to its subscribers.
+ - `Unsubscribe`: Similarly, we do not want some other part of the code to call `unsubscribe()` to some other subscriber.
+ - We also restrict the code to access the state.
+If some component wants to access the state, it can subscribe to the store.

+{% highlight kotlin %}
+typealias Dispatch: = (Action) -> Unit
+typealias Subscription<State> = (State, Dispatch) -> Unit
+typealias Unsubscribe = () -> Unit

+interface Store<State> {
+  fun subscribe(subscription: Subscription<State>): Unsubscribe
+}
+{% endhighlight %}

+ - We updated the definition of `Subscription`.
+The method now takes `Dispatch` as a parameter which the store will pass to its subscribers.
+ - When the view wants to unsubscribe from the store, it can just call `Unsubscribe()` or `Unsubscribe.invoke()`.
+ - To dispatch an action, the component can now use `Dispatch(action)` or `Dispatch.invoke(action)`.

+### Implement the new store

+We have updated the definition of store and made it more restrictive.
+Let's modify the implementation.

+{% gist jayrambhia/45f88628444952bacd674b24d0605bda reduxstore2.kt %}